Chinese Language Tuition in Singapore: Making Mother Tongue Manageable

 What to Look For

-Create Chinese Language Exposure at Home
+Create Chinese Exposure

-- Chinese shows and movies: Turn on Chinese subtitles for shows your child already enjoys
+- Chinese shows and movies — turn on Chinese subtitles for shows your child already enjoys

-- Grandparent time: If grandparents speak Chinese, encourage regular conversation
+- Grandparent time — if grandparents speak Chinese, encourage regular conversation

 - Celebrate small wins (a new word learnt, a better composition score)